After graduating

 BayRS Multi protocol Routers, and Blade Server Switches for IBM

-the Teheran American School (TAS) through the 4th grade.
+and attended the Teheran American School (TAS) through the 4th grade.
 While living in Iran, my father, who worked for

 attended Lincoln, Willard, West Campus, and Berkeley High.